ibm-cloud-docs/netezza/start/loading_unloading.md

    As explained in [Connecting to {{site.data.keyword.netezza_short}}](/docs/netezza?topic=netezza-connecting-overview), you can provision {{site.data.keyword.netezza_short}} with a private endpoint or public and private endpoints.
 Each endpoint type provides a set of two hostnames that you can connect to {{site.data.keyword.netezza_short}}.

-   To load data, you must be the admin user, the owner of the database or schema, or you must have the `Create Table` privilege.
+   To load data, you must be the admin user, the owner of the database or schema.
+If you are not loading data to a table that already exists, you also must have the `Create Table` privilege.
 If you need to change user privileges, see [Managing users](/docs/netezza?topic=netezza-users-groups#users).

    ```sql
    nzsql -host NPS HOST IP -u USER -pw PASSWORD